-Automated emails allow you to communicate with your patrons in response to actions and data in Tessitura.
-Use dynamic List Manager lists in Tessitura to define who should (and shouldn’t) receive your campaigns.
-In WordFly, create an automated campaign that will send personalized welcome emails, reminders, membership confirmations or expiration warnings and more.
+Automated campaigns allow you to immediately communicate with your customers in response to any Tessitura transaction.
+Use the power of Tessitura List Manager lists to define who should (and shouldn’t) receive your campaigns.
+Then set up WordFly to automatically send personalized welcome emails, performance reminders, membership confirmations, post-purchase emails, news alerts, and more.

-We've put together a few examples of Tessitura automated campaigns.
-Visit these support posts to learn more!
+We’ve put together a few examples of Tessitura automated campaigns.
+Visit these articles to learn more

 - Welcome emails